Shivang0/Go-Tools-for-BBH/README.md

 ## Scripts and wordlist that We are Going to install

-To run the project, you will need to install the following programs:
+After Running the script all the following tools will be installed into the system .
 - [Anew](https://github.com/tomnomnom/anew)
 - [AssetFinder](https://github.com/tomnomnom)
 - [Meg](https://github.com/tomnomnom/meg)